-The Annapurna region is full of natural diversity with amazing diverse landscape Annapurna and variety of flora and fauna are found in the route to Annapurna Bas Camp Trek.
+The Annapurna region is full of natural diversity with amazingly diverse landscape Annapurna and variety of flora and fauna are found in the route to Annapurna Base Camp Trek.
 Mt.
 Annapurna I (i.e. 8091m high) of Nepal is the 10th highest mountain in the world.
-The ridge is 55 Km long and is constrained by the Kali Gandaki George on the west, Marsyangdi river on north and east and Pokhara valley on south.
-The entire massif and surrounding area is protected within 7,629 sq.
+The ridge is 55 Km long and is constrained by the Kali Gandaki Gorge on the west, Marsyangdi river on north and east and Pokhara valley on the south.
+The entire massif and surrounding area are protected within 7,629 sq.
 Km.

-The best months to go on Annapurna Base Camp Trek are March, April and May, September, October and November.
+In addition, the best months to go to Annapurna Base Camp Trek are March, April, and May, September, October, and November.